 Research papers can be intimidating for many college students.
 That’s understandable.
-Writing a research paper takes some work (often, quite a bit), and may require skills that are new — or perhaps have gone rusty.
+Writing a research paper takes some work and may require skills that are new — or perhaps have gone rusty.
 Crafting a good research paper involves planning, organization, research, writing, and editing.
-Time management can also play a critical role, as these assignments often must be completed over a period of time and completed by a firm deadline.
+Time management can also play a critical role, as these assignments often must be completed over an extended period of time and submitted by a firm deadline.
 If you do not allow sufficient time for each phase or you fail to stick to your schedule, you may find yourself in a rush to finish at the last minute, meaning you’ll be unlikely to do your best work.

 Preparation can go a long way in helping you succeed.
 Self-discipline is essential, as well.
 You must focus, stick to the timeline, and avoid distractions.